 - Detergent (dish wash detergent)

 Step 1: Put the thumbtacks at the bottom of the container such that the points can be pushed up in the container.
 Keep the space between them same as the terminals of the battery.

 Step 2: Keep the container over the battery terminals with the thumbtacks.

 Step 3: Fill the container with distilled water slowly.

 Step 4: Put a pinch of Sodium bicarbonate.

 Step 5: Hold the test tubes over every pin to collect the gas and note your observations.

 Step 6: Remove the solution and repeat the above procedure with different sets that include:

 - Distilled water and lemon juice.

-The baking soda solution provides a good amount of electricity and the solution with salt gives the best electrolysis.
+The baking soda solution provides the right amount of electricity, and the settlement with salt gives the best electrolysis.